varunsmurthy/machine-learning/tutorials/1_andrewng_machine_learning/week6/readme.md

     2) $J\_{cv}(\Theta)$ decreases as the model improves with larger $m$ and gets closer to $J\_{train}(\Theta)$.
     3) Thus, increasing the size of the training set is helpful in a high variance model.
     4) For a high variance case, the characteristic feature of the learning curves is the gradually decreasing difference between $J\_{train}(\Theta)$ and $J\_{cv}(\Theta)$ as $m$ increases.

+### 2d: Deciding what to do next revisited

+* Our decision process can be broken down as follows:
+    1) Getting more training examples: Fixes high variance
+    2) Trying smaller sets of features: Fixes high variance
+    3) Adding features: Fixes high bias
+    4) Adding polynomial features: Fixes high bias
+    5) Decreasing λ: Fixes high bias
+    6) Increasing λ: Fixes high variance.

+* Diagnosing Neural Networks:
+    1) A neural network with fewer parameters is prone to underfitting.
+It is also computationally cheaper.
+    2)A large neural network with more parameters is prone to overfitting.
+It is also computationally expensive.
+In this case you can use regularization (increase $\lambda$) to address the overfitting.

+* Using a single hidden layer is a good starting default.
+You can train your neural network on a number of hidden layers using your cross validation set.
+You can then select the one that performs best.